-Corrick received his bachelor's and master's degrees in business administration from Texas Christian University.
+Tom received his bachelor's and master's degrees in business administration from Texas Christian University.

-Lucie Ann DiMaggio, an internal medicine physician in Twin Falls, is a member of the St. Luke’s Health System board of directors.
+Lucie Ann DiMaggio, MD, an internal medicine physician in Twin Falls, is a member of the St. Luke’s Health System board of directors.

 She completed her internship and residents at SUNY Buffalo and combined hospital university training at Buffalo General Hospital, Erie County Medical Center and Buffalo Veterans Administration Medical Center.

-A former clinical assistant professor in the department of medicine at SUNY Buffalo, DiMaggio has worked as a medical consultant for the United Cerebral Palsy Association and Ecology and Environment, Inc.
+A former clinical assistant professor in the department of medicine at SUNY Buffalo, Dr. DiMaggio has worked as a medical consultant for the United Cerebral Palsy Association and Ecology and Environment, Inc.

-DiMaggio has been a fellow of the American College of Physicians and Royal Geographical Society.
+Dr. DiMaggio has been a fellow of the American College of Physicians and Royal Geographical Society.
 She is a member of numerous professional organizations, including the Wilderness Medical Society, American Society of Internal Medicine, Society for Obstetric Medicine, and the Idaho Medical Association.

 Her volunteer activities include service on the board of Planned Parenthood of Buffalo and Medical Media Associates.
 She was a co-creator of WomenStories, a video series for breast cancer patients.